Diversity, Inclusion & Equity Resources

 This is a brief resource list for conversations or information.
-Please go to StageSource.org for the most updated Resource list.
-We will also be hosting conversations on our blog.
+Please send additional resource recommendations to firstname.lastname@example.org

 Cultural Access New England (www.ca-ne.org/) is a consortium of organizations and individuals who provide seminars, trainings, and discussions.
 Sign up is available on their website.
 A great resource for best practices.